shyambhat/InstagramKit/README.md

 In order to make Authenticated calls to the API, you need an Access Token and often times a User ID.
 To get your Access Token, the user needs to authenticate your app to access his Instagram account.

-To do so, redirect the user to ```https://instagram.com/oauth/authorize/?client_id=[Client ID]&redirect_uri=[Redirect URI]&response_type=token``` or allow InstagramKitEngine's helper method do the hard work for you -
+To do so, redirect the user to ```https://instagram.com/oauth/authorize/?client_id=[Client ID]&redirect_uri=[Redirect URI]&response_type=token``` or allow InstagramEngine's helper method do the hard work for you -

 ```Objective-C
 NSURL *authURL = [[InstagramEngine sharedEngine] authorizarionURL];